multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 The focus of the sport task is Table Tennis.
 This choice was made for practical and technical reasons, and for the short term use of the technology that may be built upon the developed methods.
 The STAPS of the University of Bordeaux has a very talented team in this particular sport and agreed to contribute in the data acquisition and their annotation.
 The proximity of the computer science laboratory LaBRI made such collaboration possible and now focuses on developing tools of interest for the same sport faculty and the sport community in general.

-Our team has a limited time to maintain the TTStroke-21 dataset and errors may remain in the annotations and ground truth data.
+Our team has a limited time to maintain the TTStroke-21 dataset, and errors may remain in the annotations and ground truth data.
 Furthermore, some specific strokes are not largely used by the players who took part in the creation of the dataset and will remain low in number, despite the different variations of the dataset that have been released.

 #### Target group